ruthalivingstone/default-quantity-for-woocommerce/readme.txt

 ## 🛍️ Supercharge Your business with the Default Quantity for WooCommerce.

+## SET QUANTITY STEP SIZE

+⚖️ Set a quantity step value less than 1 if you want to be able to sell fractional quantities (in WooCommerce / Settings / Products / Inventory ).

+⚖️ Set a quantity step larger that 1 if you want to only sell bundles.

 ## 3 WAYS TO SET DEFAULT QUANTITIES

-⚖️ Set a global, storewide WooCommerce default quantity.
+⚖️ Set a global, storewide WooCommerce default quantity (in WooCommerce / Settings / Products / Inventory ).

-⚖️ Add default quantities for entire product categories.
+⚖️ Add default quantities for entire product categories (in Products / Categories / Edit Category ).

-⚖️ Change the default quantity for specific products.
+⚖️ Change the default quantity for specific products. (in Products / Edit Product / Product Data / Inventory ).

 ## CHOOSE ANY DEFAULT QUANTITY - EVEN ZERO!